erikphansen/iterm2-lb-hack/README.md

 I'm assuming you have [Karabiner](https://pqrs.org/osx/karabiner/) installed.
 If not, you'll want to do that first.

 First, you'll need to enable the `Open LaunchBar By Command-Space` option.
 It's highlighted in orange so it's hard to miss.
 But you might want to use the search function to narrow down the massive list of options built into Karabiner.
-It this option is not turned on, Karabiner won't be able to tell when LaunchBar is the active app.
+If this option is not turned on, Karabiner won't be able to tell when LaunchBar is the active app.

 ![](./screenshots/karabiner-lb.png)